 What is CBD?

-CBD is one of the two main cannabinoids found in Cannabis sativa.
-CBD is found in higher concentrations in industrial hemp and is non-psychoactive.
+CBD is cannabidiol.
+It is one of the two main cannabinoids found in Cannabis sativa.
+CBD is found in higher concentrations in industrial hemp and is non-intoxicating.

 What is CBD used for?

-According to the U.S. Department of Health and Human Services, CBD can be used as a neuroprotectant and antioxidant.
-These attributes are beneficial for inflammatory diseases, autoimmune diseases and neurodegenerative diseases.
-CBD is useful in both treatment and preventative care.
+According to the U.S. Department of Health and Human Services, CBD is “a neuroprotectant and antioxidant.”
+Neuroprotectants and antioxidants are beneficial for inflammatory diseases, autoimmune diseases and neurodegenerative diseases.

 What is the difference between CBD and THC?

 There are two main cannabinoids found in Cannabis (both hemp and marijuana).
 One is CBD or cannabidiol and the other is THC or tetrahyrdocannabidiol.
-CBD is non-psychoactive and is found in higher concentrations in hemp; whereas, THC is psychoactive and is found in higher concentrations in marijuana.
+CBD is non-intoxicating and is found in higher concentrations in hemp; whereas, THC is intoxicating and is found in higher concentrations in marijuana.